wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/index.markdown

 2. **Obvious misuse of Bitcoin's functions for a malicious purpose**
    In addition, these transactions are also often sent in **large volumes**.

 Transactions with **no practical value or purpose**, such as those submitted by supporters of big blocks during the Blocksize wars for example, are characterized by wastefulness as their output was too small to spend.
-Other examples of wastefulness are transactions that are sent back and forth repeatedly to the same addresses, transactions which carry no state information, transactions purposelessly split into hundreds of tiny outputs that are then recombined in the next transaction, ...
+Other examples of wastefulness are transactions that are sent back and forth repeatedly to the same addresses, transactions which carry no state information, transactions purposelessly split into hundreds of tiny outputs that are then recombined in the next transaction, etc...
 These transactions are malicious partly because they are wasteful, creating a backlog in the mempool that **drives up transaction costs unnecessarily**.
 The 2023 wave of spam is especially egregious because it involves **storing obscenely large and unoptimized state data using methods that abuse several of Bitcoin's functions**, such as the segregated witness script discount, `OP_IF` `OP_FALSE` codes, and bare multi-signatures.
 {: style="text-align: justify"}